Competing Persuaders in Zero-Sum Games: Main Result

 \textbf{Robustness to zero-sumness.} Using standard upper hemicontinuity arguments, we can show Theorem 1 is robust.

-\textbf{Result.} \emph{Suppose senders' utility functions converge to zero-sum and utilities are sufficiently nonlinear in the limit.
-Whenever convergent, the information revealed along any sequence of equilibria converges to full revelation.}\footnote{Convergence for utilities is in the $\sup$ norm.
-For information, the notion is convergence in distribution of the receiver's posterior.}
+\begin{prop} Suppose senders' utility functions converge to zero-sum and utilities are globally nonlinear in the limit.
+Whenever convergent, the information revealed along any sequence of equilibria converges to full revelation. \end{prop}

+Convergence for utilities is in the $\sup$ norm.
+For information, the notion is convergence in distribution of the receiver's posterior.
+We leave the details to Supplementary Appendix B.

-Robustness is one reason we focus on conditions for full revelation in \emph{all} equilibria.
-Note that if the limiting preferences are linear on every edge of the simplex, it is still possible for the information revealed in all equilibria to converge to full revelation.
-Examples are provided and the result is formalized in Supplementary Appendix B.
+Proposition \ref{prop_robustness} tells us that our results are not knife-edge.
+Typically, when preferences are close to zero-sum, all equilibria are close to fully revealing.\footnote{In Supplementary Appendix B we show a similar robustness result for Proposition 2.} This robustness is one reason we focus on conditions for full revelation in \emph{all} equilibria.
+Note that if the limiting preferences are linear on every edge of the simplex, it is still possible for the information revealed in all equilibria to converge to full revelation \textemdash Proposition \ref{prop_robustness} is just a sufficient condition.

+While our results are informative about preferences close to zero-sum, our analysis does not apply far from it.
+In Section 6 we discuss nonzero-sum preferences more generally.

+\textbf{Piecewise analytic utility.} Our assumption that utility functions are piecewise analytic is not necessary for our results.
+Proposition 1 relied on being able to find an interval of advantage for one sender at the extremes of the unit interval.
+For this result, we just need to rule out pathological utility functions that, under our normalization, take values oscillating infinitely about $0$ close to the ends of the unit interval.
+A sufficient condition for this would be the piecewise analycity of utilities in some neighborhoods of each degenerate belief.
+Theorem 1, which only relies on Proposition 2 applied to pairs of states, also goes through under this weaker condition.
+For Proposition 2, we need utility functions to not oscillate infinitely about $0$ on any path of beliefs in the simplex.

+\textbf{Experiments without finite signals.} We have focused on finite signal equilibria because the results are cleaner.
+The same intuition applies when senders can choose any conditionally independent experiments (with countably or uncountably many signals).
+However in this case we only obtain a sufficient condition for full revelation in every equilibrium \textemdash satisfied in all but a knife-edge case \textemdash but not a necessary one.